rcsb/mmtf/spec.md

 The entries of `chainIndexList` are indices into the [chainIdList](#chainidlist) and [chainNameList](#chainnamelist) fields.

 The `sequence` string contains the full construct, not just the resolved residues.
 Its characters are referenced by the entries of the [sequenceIndexList](#sequenceindexlist) field.
+Further, characters follow the IUPAC single letter code for protein or DNA/RNA residues, otherwise the character 'X'.

 *Description*: List of unique molecular entities within the structure.
 Each entry in `chainIndexList` represents an instance of that entity in the structure.